 As pollinators who rarely sting, carpenter bees are among the more likable bees.
 But they do have one very annoying and expensive habit: Carpenter bees drill holes.

 Carpenter bee problems can be especially serious in Georgia because of our many fine, old, historic wooden buildings.
-In historic cities like Columbus, Marietta, Peachtree City, and Atlanta, carpenter bee removal takes on special importance because of historic preservation considerations.
+In our many historic cities, carpenter bee removal takes on even more importance because of historic preservation considerations.

-In addition to structural damage, carpenter bees create unsightly stains when wax and by-products drip from the holes.
-These ugly stains can be very difficult to remove and may necessitate replacing the damaged wood for aesthetic reasons.
+In addition to causing potentially costly structural damage, carpenter bees create unsightly stains when wax and by-products drip from the holes.
+These ugly stains can be very difficult to remove or paint over and may necessitate replacing the damaged wood simply for aesthetic reasons.

 Rid-A-Critter provides professional carpenter bee control and carpenter bee damage repair in Northern and Central Georgia, no matter where on your property the bees are nesting.
 We have the equipment and know-how to handle any carpenter bee job — even when the carpenter bees are nesting in high-up, hard-to-reach areas like roof soffits and fascia boards.